ecraig12345/office-ui-fabric-react/packages/office-ui-fabric-react/src/components/Panel/docs/PanelOverview.md

 Panels are modal UI overlays that provide contextual app information.
 They often request some kind of creation or management action from the user.

-Panels are paired with the Overlay component, also known as a Light Dismiss.
-The Overlay blocks interactions with the app view until dismissed either through clicking or tapping on the Overlay or by selecting a close or completion action within the Panel.
+A panel usually renders an Overlay component in addition to the panel content.
+The overlay blocks interactions with the app view until dismissed either by selecting a close or completion action within the Panel, or clicking or tapping the overlay (when "light dismiss" mode is enabled).

-## Examples of experiences that use Panels
+### Examples of experiences that use Panels

 - Member or group list creation or management
 - Document list creation or management